CS102A-Fall2018/hw2/question2/README.md

-## Question 5
+## Question 2

-Compute and print the perimeter of a 24 inch TWo Bros pizza pie.
+Compute and print the perimeter of a 24 inch (diameter) Two Bros pizza pie.

 Use pi=3.1415